Belaial/Ouman-EH800---Home-Assistant/README.md

 mode: single
 ```

-3. Then create all the sensors / switches you want under /homeassistant/configuration.yaml
+3. Then create all the sensors / switches you want in /homeassistant/configuration.yaml

 Here is an example of a sensor and a switch (You need to replace ip and port with our configured values)